geoffSwiftTut/GitHubRepoTraining/README.md

 # GitHubRepoTraining
-reposiroty for learning Git Hub connections and comands from local pc
+My personal reposiroty for learning Git Hub connections and comands from local pc